Want to develop the best workflow for building websites?

 In this example, I’ve added a field for the seating options so potential customers can choose an indoor or an outdoor table.

 The form also allows you to choose an email that will receive form submissions as well as what should happen once the form is filled out.
 You can choose to receive an email notification, redirect the visitors to a special thank you page, add them to your email list, and more.
 When you’re done, click the green Publish button and your changes will be live on the page.

 The next task on your list is to customize the copy on the templates.
 To do this, you will be editing the widgets directly and replacing the text with your own.
 You can start with any page by going to Pages > All Pages and then hover over the page you want to edit.
 Click on Edit with Elementor.
 In the example below, I am editing the About page copy.

 Once the editing screen loads, click on the text you want to edit.
-You’ll notice a text editor appear on the left-hand side that looks like regular WordPress post editor.
-You can then change the text, add images, forms, links, format the text and more.
+You’ll notice a text editor appear on the left-hand side that looks like a regular WordPress post editor.
+You can then change the text, add images, forms, links, format the text, and more.

 It’s worth mentioning that as you’re editing text, you can still make adjustments to the typography and adjust the color of the text as we’ve described earlier in the article.

 Add the Header and Footer Templates Using Blocks

 Using Elementor and the blocks feature, you can add custom or premade header and footer templates and use them on every page of your site or you can create different headers for each page.

 To create a header, click on the + icon on the topmost section on any page and then click the Folder icon.
 Once the template library loads, click on Blocks, and from the drop-down menu choose the Header category.